m3mnoch/game-agent-simulation/README.md

 ## Contact

-For any questions or inquiries, please contact [your-email-address].
+For any questions or inquiries, please contact [chris@m3mnoch.com].

 Thank you for using the agent simulation program!